-5.2.
-RQ2: What specific IoT features can be leveraged to support the effective monitoring of a child's health and overall well-being?
+5.2 RQ2: What specific IoT features can be leveraged to support the effective monitoring of a child's health and overall well-being?

-IoT devices can come in many different sizes and shapes - within the latest case studies and literature it is noted that most devices for monitoring health and well-being are wearable technology [18,26,27].
-The wearable device can be attached to the body or be embedded into fabrics, the device allows a connection to other devices with a wireless or wired connection to exchange data [28,29].
+IoT devices can come in many different sizes and shapes - within the latest case studies and literature it is noted that most devices for monitoring health and well-being are wearable technology [18],[22],[23].
+The wearable device can be attached to the body or be embedded into fabrics, the device allows a connection to other devices with a wireless or wired connection to exchange data [29],[30].
 The latest devices allow different features such as smart sensors which allow tracking location, temperature, movement, heart rate reading and much more.
-There are many possibilities within the literature of different features used by IoT to help monitor and track well-being shown in Fig. 7.
-Fig. 7 is collection of supporting features from case studies to support health and well-being monitoring.
+There are many possibilities within the literature of different features used by IoT to help monitor and track well-being shown in Figure 7.
+Figure 7 is collection of supporting features from case studies to support health and well-being monitoring.
+There are seven features which are mostly used within the case studies to provide useful information or a patient or an individual about their health status.
+(1) Accelerometer allows the measure of step count, (2) Blood Oxygen Measure this was indicated useful during the coronavirus-19 pandemic and is used to test the level of oxygen in blood, (3) GPS which provides location, (4) Gyroscope provides a measure of orientation using the earth's gravity to determine position, (5) Heart Rate provide real time heart readings .(6) Pulse reads the oxygen levels in your blood and (7)Temperature provides a reading on skin temperature.
+All seven features combined can support activity tracking, fitness, Location tracking, Orientation of a person, Heart rate monitoring and temperature of an individual.

-Fig. 7.
-Supporting features from IoT for children's independent mobility.
+Figure 7: Supporting Features from IoT for Children's Independent Mobility